 Students at all levels in all Music and Vocal Arts programs are expected to participate in at least one Music and Vocal Arts performance ensemble each semester.
-Students are advised into these Music and Vocal Arts performance ensembles in accordance with the chosen areas of emphasis and the advisor's evaluation of the student's need for skill development.
+Students are advised into these Music and Vocal Arts performance ensembles in accordance with the chosen tracks and the advisor's evaluation of the student's need for skill development.